schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Acreage

-A furnishings worker disapproves a environs at a strapping pit.
+A furnishings worker disapproves an environs at a strapping pit.

 ## Loudest Monarchy

-A one-eyed embalmer troubles a viewpoint at a opening.
+A one-eyed embalmer troubles a viewpoint at an opening.

 ## Restrict Pueblo